webvamsi666/specflow-amazon/README.md

 Note: Please make sure the Firefox browser version is 38 or < 38

 To run:
-Right click on the AmazonShop.feature file from the Solution Explorer space and select run with SpecFlow runner.
+Right click on the AmazonShop.feature file from the Solution Explorer and select run with SpecFlow runner.
 The automation suite will invoke the Firefox instance and will run two scenarios.